rivas-lab/GlobalBiobankEngine/scidb/README.md

 ### Load Individual Arrays

 Running `loader.py` drops all arrays and load all the data files.
-To load individual arrays, one can individual functions of the `Loader` class like this:
+To load individual arrays, one can call individual functions of the `Loader` class like this:

 ```bash
 /opt/biobankengine/GlobalBioBankEngineRepo/gbe_browser$ python -c 'import loader; loader.Loader().store_dbsnp()'